mojaloop/mojaloop-specification/admin-api/admin-api-specification-v1.0.md

 ### `GET /participants/{name}/positions`

-The `GET /participants/{name}/positions` request is used to view the position of a particular participant.
+Retrieves the position of a particular participant.

 #### Path parameters